Spr-Aachen/Easy-Voice-Toolkit/README.md

 ### Language

-Languages that are currently supported/unsupported by the tools are shown as follows:
+Languages that are currently supported/unsupported by the toolkit are shown as follows:

 <table border = "1">
     <tr>